Table of Contents [TOC]

 Are you confused about whether you need to possess the certificate or not?
 Let us look at the purpose it solves to help you decide to renew SSL.

 Offers Authentication – A valid SSL certificate offers authentication in addition to encryption.
-Consequently, you can be confident that the data you provide is encrypted and a fraudster cannot sniff your data.
+Consequently, you can be confident that the data you provide is encrypted and that a fraudster cannot sniff your data.

 Protects Private Information – SSL is primarily used to protect sensitive data transferred over the Internet by encrypting it.
 The only person who can view it is the intended receiver.
 This is important since the details you transmit over the Internet must go through several computers before it reaches the intended server.
 Hence, it makes it worthwhile to buy SSL certificate, which can protect sensitive information transited between the server and the browser.